YEmrehan/vb_calculator/README.md

 # vb_calculator
-calculator with visual basic .net framework
+A calculator program written in Visual Basic.